Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 2. Go to the terminal of your work environment and run the code `npm init -y`.
 This is to initialize a `package.json` file

-3. Run the command  `npm install --save-dev hardhat @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers` on your terminal to install all the required dependencies you'lll need for this tutorial
+3. Run the command  `npm install --save-dev hardhat @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers`. also run the command `npm i hardhat-deploy` on your terminal to install all the required dependencies you'lll need for this tutorial

 4. Next run the command `npx hardhat` to fire up your hardhat development environment.
 You will be prompted to choose the language you'll be working with.